 It’s only fitting, given that Rudy’s is literally named after the founder’s dog, that the popular Manchester pizzeria is dog-friendly.
 The casual dining spot is more than welcoming of your pooch pals, but it’s probably best not to feed them their tasty pizzas (as much as we’d like them to experience the yumminess!).
 Tables can currently be booked in advance, however, walk-ins are also permitted.
 Rudy’s, 9 Cotton St, Ancoats, M4 5BF | Petersfield House, Peter St, M2 5QJ.

 Nothing beats a casual Sunday, sat back with a tasty pint with your best friend.
 And by best friend, we obviously mean the dog.
 It’s not a rare sight to see pups strolling about the bar at Seven Bro7hers, each as friendly as the next and hoping for a few cuddles.
 The bar operates on a walk-in basis, so no need to give them a heads up if your pupper’s tagging along.
 Seven Bro7hers, 39 Blossom St, Ancoats, M4 5AF.

 One of the many reasons that we love Trof so much here at Secret Manchester is the ability to dog-spot while tucking into a hearty meal.
 A Sunday roast with a side of puppy cuddles?
 Sounds like the perfect day if you ask me.
-Trof is currently taking table bookings to help with social distancing, so if you want to secure your doggy date, it’s best to book ahead.
+Trof is currently taking table bookings, so if you want to secure your doggy date, it’s best to book ahead.
 Trof, 8 Thomas St, M4 1EU.